ppy/osu-wiki/wiki/Tournaments/OTR/2026/en.md

    - Semifinals: 17 beatmaps.
    - Finals: 19 beatmaps.
    - Grand Finals: 19 beatmaps.
-4. The Qualifier mappool consists of 4 No Mod, 2 Hidden, 2 Hard Rock, and 3 Double Time beatmaps.
+4. The Qualifier mappool consists of 4 No Mod, 2 Hidden, 2 Hard Rock and 3 Double Time beatmaps.
 There are no bans and no tiebreaker in Qualifiers.
-5. The Group Stage mappool consists of 5 No Mod, 2 Hidden, 2 Hard Rock, 3 Double Time, 3 Free Mod, and 1 tiebreaker.
+5. The Group Stage mappool consists of 5 No Mod, 2 Hidden, 2 Hard Rock, 3 Double Time, 3  Forced Mod and 1 tiebreaker.
 Each team has 1 ban.
-6. The Quarterfinals and Semifinals mappools each consist of 5 No Mod, 3 Hidden, 3 Hard Rock, 3 Double Time, 3 Free Mod, and 1 tiebreaker.
+6. The Quarterfinals and Semifinals mappools each consist of 5 No Mod, 3 Hidden, 3 Hard Rock, 3 Double Time, 3  Forced Mod and 1 tiebreaker.
 Each team has 2 bans.
-7. The Finals and Grand Finals mappools each consist of 5 No Mod, 3 Hidden, 3 Hard Rock, 4 Double Time, 4 Free Mod, and 1 tiebreaker.
+7. The Finals and Grand Finals mappools each consist of 5 No Mod, 3 Hidden, 3 Hard Rock, 4 Double Time, 4  Forced Mod and 1 tiebreaker.
 Each team has 2 bans.
 8. All beatmaps must be played with the [No Fail](/wiki/Gameplay/Game_modifier/No_Fail) mod enabled, unless stated otherwise.
 9. FreeMod beatmaps must be played with one player on each team using [Hidden](/wiki/Gameplay/Game_modifier/Hidden) and the other player using [Hard Rock](/wiki/Gameplay/Game_modifier/Hard_Rock).
    - If a player uses both Hidden and Hard Rock, that player is considered to have taken Hard Rock.
-10. Tiebreaker beatmaps follow Free Mod rules.
+10. Tiebreaker beatmaps follow  Forced Mod rules.
     - Mods other than Hidden and Hard Rock are not allowed on tiebreakers.

 ### Scheduling instructions